 Apply today to sign up for your FREE Early Admit course!
-Funding is available through the Commonwealth Dual Enrollment Program (CDEP) and Holyoke Community College.
+Funding is available through the Commonwealth Dual Enrollment Partnership (CDEP) and Holyoke Community College.
 Funding is limited and will be distributed on a first come, first served basis.
 All Early Admit applicants will be reviewed for a free college course.

 If you are a junior or senior enrolled in a high school or a home school program who wants to take college courses now, take a look at HCC's Early Admit program.
-This competitive program offers a unique learning experience for motivated students.
+This selective program offers a unique learning experience for motivated students.

 You'll have the chance to experience HCC's academic rigor and classroom diversity, while earning both high school and college credit at an affordable price.
 Whether you opt for a full- or part-time course load, you're considered an HCC student and can take advantage of all our resources and participate in campus activities.
 The college credit you earn through the Early Admit program transfers to most two-year and four-year colleges, both public and private.
 There is no application fee to apply to the Early Admit program.

 About Early Admit